rsawariya/React/README.md

 # React Revision

-# Steps to create new app every time for new task practice
+# Steps to create new app every time for new task practice...

 Step 1: Create vite app
 -----------------------------------------------------------